surrealdb/affinitypool/README.md

 #### Original

-This code is heavily inspired by [threadpool](https://crates.io/crates/threadpool), licensed under the Apache License 2.0 and MIT licenses.
+This code is heavily inspired by [threadpool](https://crates.io/crates/threadpool), with the CPU-based affinity code forked originally from [core-affinity](https://crates.io/crates/core_affinity).
+Both are licensed under the Apache License 2.0 and MIT licenses.